brunobene1/Jogo-WeAreStrongerTogether/README.md

 # WeAreStrongerTogether
 Game made for the Brackeys Game Jam 2021.1.
+Realese date : 21/02/2021
 This game was made using the Unity3D game engine.
 All the code an the assets were made by me.
 Play now on the browser : https://brunobene.itch.io/wearestrongertogether
 # Sreenshots
 ![SS1](https://user-images.githubusercontent.com/85142097/136669011-047d45d5-ac41-4ee3-beee-af655804184e.png)